-Figure 4: Reinforcement mechanisms induced by geosynthetics (Holtz et al. 1998): (a) Lateral restraint; (b) Increased bearing capacity; and (c) Membrane support restraint develops through interfacial friction between the geosynthetic and the aggregate, thus the mechanism is one of a shear-resisting interface (Perkins 1999).
-When an aggregate layer is subjected to traffic loading, the aggregate tends to move laterally unless it is restrained by the subgrade or geosynthetic reinforcement.
-Interaction between the base aggregate and the geosynthetic allows transfer of the shearing load from the base layer to a tensile load in the geosynthetic.
-The tensile stiffness of the geosynthetic limits the lateral strains in the base layer.
+The primary mechanism associated with the reinforcement function for flexible pavements (Figure 3a) is lateral restraint or confinement (Bender and Barenberg 1978).
+The name of this mechanism may be misleading as lateral restraint develops through interfacial friction between the geosynthetic and the aggregate, thus the mechanism is one of a shearresisting interface (Perkins 1999).
+When an aggregate layer is subjected to traffic loading, the aggregate tends to move laterally unless it is restrained by the subgrade or by geosynthetic reinforcement.
+Interaction between the base aggregate and geosynthetic allows transfer of the shearing load from the base layer to a tensile load in the geosynthetic.
+The tensile stiffness geosynthetic limits the lateral strains in the base layer.
 Furthermore, a geosynthetic layer confines the base course layer thereby increasing its mean stress and leading to an increase in shear strength.
 Both frictional and interlocking characteristics at the interface between the soil and the geosynthetic contribute to this mechanism.
-For a geogrid, this implies that the geogrid apertures and base soil particles must be properly sized.
+Consequently the geogrid apertures and base soil particles must be properly sized.
 A geotextile with good frictional capabilities can also provide tensile resistance to lateral aggregate movement.